aprilissy/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 a.
 Where is closure used in this code?
 How can you tell?

-Closure is used on the parent to pass variable info to the nested child. newRoll references 'name' which is a parameter of personalDice.
+Closure is used on the parent to pass variable info to the nested child. newRoll(inside nested funcion) references 'name' which is a parameter of personalDice(parent funcion).

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?